AndrewCRMartin/findpdbabs/README.md

 2. Build a set of non-redundant sequences from the known antibodies for use as BLAST search sequences for searching against the (full set of) PDB files.
-This is done by `(cd maketemplates; getallabseqs.pl)`
+This is done by `(cd maketemplates; ./getallabseqs.pl)`

+3. Build a FASTA file of non-redundant TCR sequences:
+`(cd maketemplates; ./getalltcrseqs.pl)`

+4. Combine these with the antibody sequences:
+`cat maketemplates/tcrseqs.faa templates/*.faa >tcrabs.faa`

-3. Now run the program to identify new PDB sequence files and identify them as containing an antibody: `./findpdbabs.pl`
+5. Now run the program to identify new PDB sequence files and identify them as containing an antibody: `./findpdbabs.pl`

 The algorithm is to identify PDB sequences that haven't previously